-The ASGP design and staffing had several weaknesses that impeded the higher-level impact goal:
+The ASGP approach and staffing had several weaknesses that impeded the higher-level impact goal:

 • The program staff and consultants could only provide technical assistance related to organizational development.
 They did not have sufficient skills to review the sustainability and probability of success of the service delivery and economic development grants.
 Staff also lacked expertise to review budgets for proposed activities, which in hindsight is understandable.
-Each CSO application and budget was like a small business plan, requiring some business startup acumen.
+Each CSO application and budget was like a small business plan, requiring some business start-up acumen.

-- The reliance on consultants prevented CSOs from learning to assess their own - organizations and write their own policies.
-The second DCOP called the consultancy model "a disaster," and fired the person in charge of CSO capacity-building on her first day at ASGP. - The change in focus from women-led CSOs to male-led entities that offered "womenfocused" activities, such as skills trainings for existing businesses, constituted a weakness.
+- The reliance on consultants prevented CSOs from learning to assess their own organizations and write their own policies.
+The second DCOP called the consultancy model "a disaster," and fired the person in charge of CSO capacity-building on her first day at ASGP. - The change in focus of grants being awarded that targeted women-led CSOs to many grants being awarded to male-led entities that offered "women-focused" activities, such as skills trainings for existing businesses, diminished opportunities to strengthen women leaders. - The opaque referral model depended on the contacts of a single person and was contingent on "who you know" rather than an objective assessment of capability and probability of success.